ts-blink/token_auth/README.md

 * flask_cors
 * requests

+## Deploy and Configure

+This service should be deployed to an environment that is
+1. Accessible to the embedding service that will need to use token authentication
+2. Have access to the ThoughtSpot cluster APIs (usually via HTTPS)

+Steps to deploy and run:
+1. Create a folder on the server that will host the gettoken service.
+2. Create a virtual environment using `python3 -m venv ./venv`.
+While this step isn't technically required, it is recommended to avoid conflicts in package dependencies.
+3. Deploy the `gettoken.py`, `gettoken.config`, `start_flask.sh` scripts to the new folder.
+4. Modify the `gettoken.config` file to have the proper settings for your ThoughtSpot cluster.
+5. Modify `start_flask.sh` to point to have the correct folder information.

+You should now be able to run `bash start_flask.sh` to start the server.
+The server listens on port 5000.

 ## Notes

-* This server talks to the embed-1-do-not-delete.thoughtspotdev.cloud server using the tsadmin login.
 If the server or login change, the code has to be updated.
-* The user must exist on the target ThoughtSpot server.
+* The user must exist on the target ThoughtSpot server, or you will get an error.
 * Passwords aren't currently supported, so as long as the user is known a valid token will be returned.
 * All users current get FULL access.